 07.02 Reactive Inspections.
 The inspectors will verify that vendors of basic components have developed and implemented adequate procedures to evaluate and correct conditions adverse to quality.
 Reactive inspections are conducted in response to allegations, previous inspection findings, reports in accordance with Part 21 and/or 50.55(e), and other information sources indicating the possibility that NRC requirements are not being met.
 Typically one inspection is conducted to verify implementation of the vendor’s QA controls.
 Follow-up inspections are performed as necessary.

 07.03 Third-Party Audit Oversight.
 The NRC staff will provide oversight of third-party audit activities (e.g., Nuclear Procurement Issues Committee (NUPIC)) on a periodic basis.
 This includes participation in third-party audit organization meetings related to vendor performance.
-The purpose of NRC oversight of third-party audit organizations is to verify the effective implementation of the audit process to ensure that the requirements of Criterion VII, “Control of Purchased Material, Equipment, and Services,” of Appendix B are satisfied.
-These audits are conducted twice a year by the Quality Vendor branches.
+The purpose of NRC oversight of third-party audit organizations is to verify the effective implementation of the audit process to ensure that the requirements of Criterion VII, “Control of Purchased Material, Equipment, and Services,” of Appendix B to 10 CFR Part 50 are satisfied.
+These audits are conducted approximately twice a year by the Quality Assurance Vendor Inspection branches.
 NRC staff will also engage with NUPIC regarding significant inspection findings that are indicative of inadequate NUPIC oversight.
 Further regulatory actions will be evaluated on a case by case basis.

+07.04 Witnessing Unsafe Conditions.
+During all inspections the inspector is expected to make every reasonable attempt to stop work practices that are unsafe or could lead to an unsafe situation.

 2507-08 ENFORCEMENT ACTIONS